Prepare your data

 Data preview works on single files only.
 Although it doesn't directly process network data or directories of files, you can easily get around those limitations.

-Note: Data preview can only access files that are local to the machine running Splunk.
+Note: Data preview can only access local files.

 Preview network data

 You can direct some sample network data into a file, which you can then feed to data preview.
 There are a number of external tools that can do this; a typical one in the *nix world is